 Of course, the sample buffer fills up quite quickly at these speeds, so for slower signals the sampling speed can be stepped down in stages to a minimum of 100Hz, which gives a timing resolution of 10ms.

-When sampling fast signals, you need short probe leads to give an accurate result. (top)
+The laws of Physics apply - when sampling fast signals, you need short probe leads to give an accurate result. (top)

 A7.
 What is Sample Compression?